 However, her actions (placing the champagne bottle on a narrow railing three stories above a busy sidewalk) will constitute a negligent act and she will be liable for the damages she caused to Pavel, even though she did not intend the harm which important when considering intentional tort cases.

 In the second scenario, Debby clearly intends to hit Pavel with the champagne bottle which would cause harm.
 Differentiating between the two seems pretty straightforward.

 But the facts in these scenarios can quickly make determining intentional vs. unintentional much more tricky.

 For example, let’s imagine that in the second Scenario, Debby’s intent is to throw the bottle just in front of Pavel so that the glass shatters and frightens him, but a shard of glass ends up injuring Pavel’s eye.
 Pavel would likely win on the intentional tort of battery.

 One helpful way to differentiate between intentional and unintentional torts when it may seem convoluted, is to determine whether or not the act falls under the umbrella of intentional torts.

-Many of these torts can also relate to criminal charges.
-However, what is pertinent here is how these torts are treated in a civil context rather than a criminal context.
+Many of the intentional tort examples listed can also relate to criminal charges.
+However, what is pertinent here is how an intentional tort is treated in a civil context rather than a criminal context.